phortx/sunxi-gpio-gem/README.md

 sunxi-gpio-gem
 ==============

 Native Ruby Extension to work with Sunxi GPIO.
-This gem is currently under development and it only supports writing.
+This gem is currently **beta**.
+It supports writing, reading, watching.